smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/06-Your-First-CI/README.md

         make install test clean
 ```

-With this yaml file (see yaml as a config file just like a json file in python):
+With this YAML file (see YAML as a config file just like a JSON file in python):
  👉 every time you push a modification to master, the CI pipeline above will execute the following steps
 - Get a docker image with ubuntu installed
 - Install python 3